 We're not a "do-it-yourself" law firm.
 We're not going to ask you to fill in a bunch of confusing forms.
 A divorce lawyer represents you; don't risk having a paralegal or assistant write legally inaccurate and unenforceable divorce decrees.

 Lawyer James Cairns has an impressive career that spans over 16 years.
 He has served individuals,

-just like you, from all walks of life - including military divorces.
-If
+just like you, from all walks of life - including

-certain that your divorce is in compliance with federal laws.
+can be certain that your divorce is in compliance with federal laws.

 We also offer additional services like removing names on Pennsylvania Deeds, preparing settlement agreements, and making prior married or maiden name changes (for ladies).

 Attorney-at-Law, James Cairns has revolutionized the strategy to obtaining a no-fault divorce.
 Lawyer